RVNUG/project-oolong/docs/MIGRATION_2025.md

 - [x] Create a new .github/workflows directory
 - [x] Add deploy.yml workflow file configured to deploy to the gh-pages branch
 - [x] Add additional workflows for data updates (YouTube videos, Meetup events)
-- [ ] Remove CircleCI configuration
+- [x] Remove CircleCI configuration
+- [x] Update workflow files to use 'master' branch instead of 'main'

 ### 5. Documentation Updates

 - [ ] Update README.md with new project information
 - [ ] Preserve and update relevant documentation from the original repository
-- [ ] Create additional documentation as needed
+- [x] Create additional documentation as needed (MIGRATION_2025.md)

 ## Deployment Configuration